-The abstract component of the General Reasoning Test assesses the ability to understand complex concepts and assimilate new information outside of previous experience.
+Abstract Reasoning assesses the ability to understand complex concepts and assimilate new information outside of previous experience.
 The test consists of items which require the recognition of patterns and similarities between shapes and figures.
 As a measure of reasoning it is independent of educational attainment and can be used to provide an indication of intellectual potential.
 Assessing the ability to quickly understand and assimilate new information it is likely to predict how responsive to training the person will be.